 There are many ways to fuse modern wedding styles with cultural traditions and customs into your wedding day.
 Let’s take a look at some wedding traditions from around the world.

 While customs vary between individual countries and families, Latin American weddings may include the following:

 Piñatas: Many Mexican weddings feature piñatas.
 The couple doesn’t usually take a whack.
 Instead, children in attendance break it open to find candy, which the guests share.
 The piñata is often shaped like a heart.

 White ribbons: These white strands recall the lazzo that united the couple.

 A sanjeet: There may be a stage where the couple’s family members sing and dance in celebration.
-Of course, it has to be decorated.

 The double happiness symbol: This traditional good luck symbol combines two instances of the Chinese character “Xi” (喜).